Increasing Depth of Neural Networks for Life-long Learning: Material and methods

 The proposed algorithm for tree growing increases the time complexity of the proposed method, as for each new task, we must compute entropy for previous nodes.
-It can be optimized by utilizing tree structure and storing intermediate activations that can be later passed to multiple nodes.
-Another alternative is to use a multi GPU system, as entropy calculation can be trivially paralleled to multiple processes.
-During training, time complexity can be written as $O(f_B+d f_S+f_T) $, where $O(f_B)$ is the time complexity of backbone training (forward and backward pass), $d$ is the depth of the current path, $O(f_S)$ is the complexity of the shared part and $O(f_T)$ is the complexity of the task-specific part.
+It could be optimized by utilizing tree structure and storing intermediate activations that could be later passed to multiple nodes.
+Another alternative is to use a multi-GPU system, as entropy calculation could be paralleled to multiple processes.
+During training, the time complexity of forward pass could be written as $O(\mathcal{F}_B + d \mathcal{F}_S + \mathcal{F}_C) $, where $O(\mathcal{F}_B)$ is the time complexity of backbone training, $d$ is the depth of the network path for the current task, $O(\mathcal{F}_S)$ is the complexity of the shared part and $O(\mathcal{F}_T)$ is the complexity of the task-specific part.
 It means that crucial for time complexity is the depth of the current path $d$.
 If a tree is wider, $d$ is smaller.
-The width of a tree can be controlled to some extent by changing hyperparameter $t$.
+The width of a tree could be controlled to some extent by changing hyperparameter $\bar{s}$.
+With a higher threshold $\bar{s}$, the model will more often attach new nodes directly to the backbone, increasing the width instead of the tree's depth.
+The time complexity of the backward pass depends only on the current node, as all previous weights are frozen and do not require gradient computation.
+For this reason, the backward pass is independent of the current depth $d$.